uldyssian2008/websiteMe/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Chi-Heng Lin is an ECE Ph.D. student at the NerDSLab Lab, lead by Dr. Eva L Dyer.
+Chi-Heng Lin is an ECE Ph.D. student at the NerDSLab, lead by Dr. Eva L Dyer.
 His research interests include Computational Neuroscience, Deep Learning, and Bayesian Statistics.
 An unknown reason connects him with 寶貓.